timunie/Ava-ApiTests/website/docs/M_Avalonia_Animation_PageSlide_GetVisualParent.md

 #### Return Value
 <a href="T_Avalonia_Visual">Visual</a>
+The common parent.

+## Remarks
-The common parent.Any one of the parameters may be null, but not both.
+Any one of the parameters may be null, but not both.

 ## Exceptions
 <table>